-Use a flushing attachment.
+Use a optional flushing attachment.

-- 1 Remove propeller (refer to Propeller Replacement).
-Remove the water plug from the motor, and screw in the flushing attachment. - 2 Attach a water hose to the flushing attachment.
-Turn on the water and adjust the flow.
-(Be sure to seal the water strainer, located in the gear case, with tape.) - (3) Start the engine and run it at idle speed in neutral shift position. - (4) Check for a steady stream of water flowing out of the water pump indicator hole.
-Continue flushing the outboard for 3 to 5 minutes, carefully monitoring water supply at all times.

-(5) Stop the engine, turn off the water, and remove the flushing attachment and the tape.
+- 1Remove propeller (refer to Propeller Replacement).
+Install the flushing attachment so the rubber cup fits tightly over the cooling water intake. - 2 Attach a water hose to the flushing attachment.
+Turn on the water and adjust the flow so water is leaking around the rubber cup to ensure the engine receives an adequate supply of cooling water.

+- 3 Start the engine and run it at idle speed in neutral shift position. - (4) Adjust water flow (if necessary) so excess water continues leaking out from around the rubber cup to ensure the engine is receiving an adequate supply of cooling water. - (5) Check for a steady stream of water flowing out of the water pump indicator hole.
+Continue flushing the outboard for 3 to 5 minutes, carefully monitoring water supply at all times. - (6) Stop the engine, turn off the water, and remove the flushing attachment.
 Reinstall the propeller.
 C. Replacing the propeller